-The Trail They Blazed: An Exhibition About How Change Happened
+The trail they blazed: An exhibition about how change happened

 “We were able to build in our oral histories into the story telling.
 For each story, there are answer and quotes from the activists.
 You can also hear their voices telling you their history,” explains Seiferth.

-Leona Tate has been collaborating with The Historic New Orleans Collection for years and says “this was a beautiful experience for me because I got to share that experience with other leaders the community and see the people that were involved in this kind of movement.”
+Tate has been collaborating with The Historic New Orleans Collection for years and says, “this was a beautiful experience for me because I got to share that experience with other leaders the community and see the people that were involved in this kind of movement.”

-The Trail They Blazed, will be open at the Tate Etienne and Prevost Center as part of the $10 dollar admission, Monday through Friday, from 10:00am to 2:00pm; until November 12th.
+The Trail They Blazed will be open at the Tate Etienne and Prevost Center as part of the $10 dollar admission, Monday through Friday from 10 a.m. to 2 p.m. until November 12.